 Advanced Filtering on any Dashboard

-We have significantly improvment dashboard filtering capabilities.
+We have significantly improved dashboard filtering capabilities.
 You can now combine multiple filters, and you can filter by Active Directory domain, OU and site, by Citrix Farm, delivery group and machine catalog, by hardware model and manufacturer, by OS build number, type and version.
 This advanced filtering functionality is available on every dashboard.

 There is a lot more new and improved stuff than we could describe here.
 Go try it for yourself: setting up uberAgent is super-fast and easy.